-In study after study, corporate education experts have found that between 70 to 90 percent of all workplace learning happens informally — from knowledge sharing and mentorship among project team members to casual break-room chats.
+In study after study, corporate education experts have found that between 70 to 90 percent of all workplace learning happens informally — from knowledge sharing and mentorship to casual break room chats.
 Moreover, in an ongoing informal survey of thousands of participants worldwide, the Centre for Learning & Performance Technologies consistently finds that respondents value informal workplace learning experiences far more than they do corporate training and eLearning, with 87 percent identifying social knowledge sharing among team members to be “essential” and only 37 percent perceiving formal company training to be similarly vital.

 Put simply, we learn what we want to learn, and we learn best from our peers in the course of our daily experiences at work.

 Corporate Learning Is a Major Investment: Make It Pay Off

 U.S. companies spent upwards of $70 billion on corporate learning in 2013.
 That translates to about $1200 per employee per year on average.
 The learning management system (LMS) software market is now worth over $2 billion annually and continues to be one of the fastest-growing segments of HR software, indicating the continued growth of eLearning and mobile learning.
 External low- or no-cost alternatives such as MOOCs (Massive Open Online Courses) like Coursera, edX, Udemy and iTunesU are rapidly gaining widespread popularity as well.